fentas/nixos/installed_software.md

 Using the guidelines listed above, should this package be available system wide?

 ### Module
 Whether or not a `programs.${program_name}.enable` exists.
 If yes and I want to use it, then YES.
-If not, then NO!
+If none exists, then NO!
 If it exists but I don't think its required (or home-manager does it better), then EH!
 If home-manager does it better then HM
 If I should probably install with a nixos module but configure with HM, then Y&HM.